TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-constants-in-25-seconds.md

 ## Private or Protected?

-The easy question is: how to decide if constant is `private` or `protected`?
+The easy question is: how to decide if the constant is `private` or `protected`?
 The private constant is used solely by the class it's being defined in.
 Not anywhere else.

-The protected constant can be used by the class, the child or the parent one (not the best practise).
+The protected constant can be used by the class, the child, or the parent (not the best practice).

 <br>

-Once we have this clear algorithm to decide, we only have to apply it to 338 constants in our project.
-The hard question is: how to **automate this to apply it on any project with any amount of constants**?
+Once we have this straightforward algorithm to decide on, we only have to apply it to 338 constants in our project.
+The hard question is: How can we automate this to apply it to any project with any number of constants?

 <br>

 ## Rule of Thumb: private by default

-My approach is really simple - battle-testing.
-I go to the project, make all constants `private` with PHPStorm Find & Replace and see what goes wrong.
+My approach is straightforward - battle-testing.
+I go to the project, make all constants `private` with PHPStorm Find & Replace, and see what goes wrong.
 In production?
 No, I take the safe path instead.
 I run PHPStan and see reported errors like:

 ```bash
 Access to private constant SOME_CONSTANT of class App\SomeClass.